sdiehl/wiwinwlh/tutorial.md

 The Dangerous
 -------------

-GHC's typechecker sometimes just casually tells us to enable language extensions when it can't solve certain problems.
+GHC's typechecker sometimes casually tells us to enable language extensions when it can't solve certain problems.
 Unless you know what you're doing, these extensions almost always indicate a design flaw and shouldn't be turned on to remedy the error at hand, as much as GHC might suggest otherwise!